pratapladhani/mcs-labs/labs/mbr-prep-sharepoint-agent/README.md

 ## 📁 Use Case #1: Create SharePoint site and upload MBR documents

-> [!IMPORTANT]
-> **For training participants:** If you are following this lab as part of a guided training session, the MBR documents have already been uploaded to SharePoint at the location specified in your **Lab Resources**.
-You can skip this use case and proceed directly to [Use Case #2](#-use-case-2-build-and-deploy-mbr-agent).

 Set up a dedicated SharePoint site with MBR documents that will serve as the knowledge source for your agent.

 [!IMPORTANT]